 So is the newcomer a hero or villain?
 It all depends on how you view the attempt to turn the Rover 25 into a Sports Activity Vehicle or SAV as Rover describe it.

-Full marks for some lateral thinking in ever producing the car … but to say it has had a lukewarm reception would be to grossly exaggerate the case.
-It was bad enough to have to sit along the foreign press at its introduction … and it was left to influential British writers, notably Steve Cropley from Autocar who could see where Rover was coming from, for some kinder observations on the car.
-On hearing the news that MG R is in talks with Proton and working successfully with Tata one wag wondered if Tonka had entered the fray too – the Streetwise evokes that kind of off beat humour.
+Full marks for some lateral thinking in ever producing the car… but to say it has had a lukewarm reception would be to grossly exaggerate the case.
+It was bad enough to have to sit along the foreign press at its introduction… and it was left to influential British writers, notably Steve Cropley from Autocar, who could see where Rover was coming from, for some kinder observations on the car.
+On hearing the news that MG Rover is in talks with Proton and working successfully with Tata one wag wondered if Tonka had entered the fray too – the Streetwise evokes that kind of off beat humour.

 Right.
 That’s the interior dealt with, what about the exterior?
 I gave it six out of ten for effort … I wish I had shares in the black plastic industry because the car sports lots of it – everywhere!
 At least you won’t confuse a Streetwise with any other car on the road (not too difficult given its looks) and evidently young people like its style … I’m 47 so obviously past it.